 To read the full EPO Strategic Plan 2023, please download the PDF on the left hand side of this page.
 We have made every effort to optimise this publication for screen reading and encourage you to refrain from printing it out for environmental reasons.

-Measures related to financial sustainability, governance, transparency and accountability, as well as environmental and corporate social responsibility will be implemented to ensure the longevity of the EPO and support the areas in which the Office has a footprint.
+Measures related to financial sustainability, governance, transparency and accountability, as well as environmental and corporate sustainability, will be implemented to ensure the longevity of the EPO and support the areas in which it has a footprint.

 Well-functioning political governance is paramount to the European Patent Organisation and to its independence as an international organisation.
 This Key Initiative considers the measures that could be implemented to strengthen governance, at both the political and corporate level.

 The EPO is committed to excellence and in order to deliver the products and services that benefit the patent system, the Office must constantly review the way it operates.
 In the years that lie ahead, the EPO will look at its processes, and ensure that they remain efficient by mapping and adjusting them according to best practices.